princeajuzie7/sever-authentication-boilerplate/README.md

 ## Author

-This boilerplate was created by Prince Ajuzie.
+This boilerplate was created by - [@princeajuzie](https://bio.link/princeaj)

+## 🚀 About Me

+I'm Prince Ajuzie, a Software Engineer fron a small town :).

 ## License